monarchs-ice/monarchs/docs/source/quickstart.rst

 .. note::
     Note that ``warm_timesteps`` and ``cold_timesteps`` are not values used by MONARCHS itself, they are just used to control the size of the meteorological data fed into MONARCHS in *this particular case*.
 The ``met_data`` dictionary (or a path to a netCDF file in ERA5 format, see :doc:`met_data`) is what is actually used by MONARCHS.

     We are merely exploiting the fact that our model setup script is a piece of Python code to generate an arbitrary set of values to use as input for this example.
 You could put anything you like here, using this example as a guideline - by e.g. changing the values of the LW/SW that correspond to the "warm" and "cold" timesteps, or changing the arrays from being constant to ramping up over time, etc.

+    For a full list of variables that *are* used by MONARCHS, see :doc:`model_setup_reference`.
+Many of these you do not need to worry about until running more advanced cases, to have more control over exactly how the model runs.

 Since our model is quite large, and we are running for a longer time, our output files can become quite large also.
 We can reduce the temporal frequency of the output by adding the ``output_timestep`` variable  into ``model_setup.py`` anywhere before the ``if __name__ == '__main__'`` section  - if you look at the output of the start of a model run